sabl62/KMC-HACKATHON-1.0-PROJECT/README.md

 **External APIs**
 - Groq (used for AI services)
 - Cloudinary API (used for uploading/handling images)
-- Upstash Redis (cloud database for the easiest management of AI data)
-- A Quiz API (for micro-challenges, left to set up)

 ---
 ## **🚦 Getting Started**